stephtf/fil-amfoodie/README.md

 # Fil-Am Food Blog

 ## Description
-This blog is a work in progress!
-It will contain recipies for Filipino and American dishes as well as stories about my experiences making them.
-Check back for more!
+The Fil-Am Food Blog contains recipes for Filipino and American dishes, as well as stories about my experiences making them.
+Users can view recipes and leave comments on each recipe page.

 ## Technologies
 * MongoDB